mike-lischke/stringtemplate4ts/ReadMe.md

 - A MurmurHash implementation used by the HashMap class.
 - The HashMap class.

-> **Note: Breaking Change**
+> **Breaking Change:**
 > Starting with version 2.0 the package no longer depends on any Node.js support.
 Instead it's now ready to be used also in browser environments.
-To make this possible the Node.js fs module was replaced by [memfs](https://github.com/streamich/memfs), an in-memory file system.
+To make this possible the file system to be used can now be configured.
+By default [memfs](https://github.com/streamich/memfs) is used, but can also specify Node.js `fs`.
 >
-> You can still use the package like before, with the exception that all group files have to be provided in memfs now.
-Read more below in the "How To Use" section.
+> Read more below in the "How To Use" section.

 ST4TS (StringTemplate4TypeScript) is a template engine for generating source code, web pages, emails, or any other formatted text output.
 ST4TS is particularly good at multi-targeted code generators, multiple site skins, and internationalization/localization.